George Foster (footballer): Mansfield Town

-Foster joined Mansfield Town on a free transfer in summer 1983.
+Foster joined Mansfield Town on a free transfer in the summer of 1983.
 He made his Mansfield debut on 27 August 1983 in a 4–0 defeat against Bristol City.
 However, things would soon take a turn for the better, and Foster was named the club's Player of the Year as Ian Greaves's "Stags" finished 19th in the Fourth Division in 1983–84.
-He was then named team captain, and marshalled a defence that only conceded 38 goals in the league in 1984–85.
-In 1985–86, Foster helped the Field Mill outfit gain promotion in third place, and was recognised by his peers with a place on the PFA Team of the Year.
+He was then named team captain and marshalled a defence that only conceded 38 goals in the league in 1984–85.
+In 1985–86, Foster helped the Field Mill club gain promotion to third place and was recognised by his peers with a place on the PFA Team of the Year.

 Mansfield then finished tenth in the Third Division in 1986–87, and Foster captained the side in their triumph at Wembley as Mansfield won the Football League Trophy after a penalty shoot-out victory over Bristol City.
 Town then finished just two places and two points above the relegation zone in 1987–88.

 Managerial career

 Mansfield Town

 When Ian Greaves stepped down as Mansfield manager in February 1989, Foster was named player-manager.
 The "Stags" ended the 1988–89 season in 15th place in the Third Division.
 In his first full season in charge, 1989–90, Mansfield again posted a 15th-place finish.
-They suffered relegation after finishing bottom of the division in the 1990–91 campaign.
-Foster then took the Field Mill outfit straight back up after leading the club to the third and final automatic Fourth Division promotion place in 1991–92.
-However, he could not keep the club in the Third Division, as they went straight back down in 1992–93.
+After finishing bottom of the division in the 1990–91 campaign, they suffered relegation.
+Foster then took the Field Mill club straight back up after leading the club to the third and final automatic Fourth Division promotion place in 1991–92.
+However, he could not keep the club in the Third Division, as they went back down in 1992–93.
 In September 1993, following a poor start to the 1993–94 season, Foster was sacked as manager.
 Mansfield went on to finish in 12th place under new manager Andy King.